maitreverge/ft_transcendence/ultimate_project/user/FLO_NOTES.md

 PRIORITY
 --------------------------------------------------------------------------------
 # TO FIX :
-- Create a superuser for django admin
+- Create a superuser for django admin (potentially create an new container )

 # PRIORITY :